Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 * As a user, I would like the user experience on the website to be intuitive.

-    * The interactive demo guides users through using [clear instructions](https://github.com/Wbwren/waste-matters/blob/master/assets/img/user-instruction-arrow.png)
+    * The interactive demo guides users using [clear instructions](https://github.com/Wbwren/waste-matters/blob/master/assets/img/user-instruction-arrow.png)

 * As a user, I want to learn about polystyrene compactors and how they work.